-Emergency FAA order points to a possible cause of Whidbey seaplane crash
+Emergency FAA order points to one possible cause of Whidbey seaplane crash

 The auxiliary spar is the trailing edge of the elevator, which flaps up or down to move the nose of the plane up or down.

-The left elevator is interconnected with and moves in synch with the flaps on the wings to enhance stability.
+The left elevator is interconnected with and moves in sync with the flaps on the wings to enhance stability.

 The last DHC-3 Otters were built in the late 1960s.
 Today’s fleet of aging workhorse seaplanes have been modified and rebuilt over the years.
 They need constant maintenance to fight the corrosive effects of seawater.